What is face detection?

-Face detection -- also called facial detection -- is an artificial intelligence (AI) based computer technology used to find and identify human faces in digital images.
-Face detection technology can be applied to various fields -- including security, biometrics, law enforcement, entertainment and personal safety -- to provide surveillance and tracking of people in real time.
+Face detection, also called facial detection, is an artificial intelligence (AI)-based computer technology used to find and identify human faces in digital images and video.
+Face detection technology is often used for surveillance and tracking of people in real time.
+It is used in various fields including security, biometrics, law enforcement, entertainment and social media.

 How face detection works

 Face detection applications use AI algorithms, ML, statistical analysis and image processing to find human faces within larger images and distinguish them from nonface objects such as landscapes, buildings and other human body parts.
 Before face detection begins, the analyzed media is preprocessed to improve its quality and remove images that might interfere with detection.

 Face detection algorithms typically start by searching for human eyes, one of the easiest features to detect.
 They then try to detect facial landmarks, such as eyebrows, mouth, nose, nostrils and irises.
 Once the algorithm concludes that it has found a facial region, it does additional tests to confirm that it has detected a face.

 To ensure accuracy, the algorithms are trained on large data sets that incorporate hundreds of thousands of positive and negative images.
 The training improves the algorithms' ability to determine whether there are faces in an image and where they are.

 Face detection software uses several different methods, each with advantages and disadvantages: